Boeing CEO expects 737 MAX to resume flying around November, but possibly not in all countries

 Muilenburg played down the possibility that this could mean potentially expensive hardware changes to the airplane in addition to the planned software upgrade.

-Referring to the fact that the Airbus A320 — the direct competitor to the 737 — has three Angle of Attack sensors, Muilenburg said that “our architecture on Boeing airplanes is different than Airbus airplanes,” but added “that doesn’t necessarily mean hardware changes.”
+Referring to the fact that the Airbus A320 — the direct competitor to the 737 — has three Angle of Attack sensors, Muilenburg said that “our architecture on Boeing airplanes is different than Airbus airplanes,” and added “that doesn’t necessarily mean hardware changes.”

 He said the concern over the level of redundancy in the Angle of Attack system could also in some cases be addressed “with simulation work, software updates or process updates.”

-Muilenburg said the lack of alignment between air safety regulators internationally “creates timeline uncertainty.”
+Muilenburg said the lack of alignment among air safety regulators internationally “creates timeline uncertainty.”

 But he assured his audience that the FAA will go forward with its own decision on the MAX, free of any political motives and based on its own assessment of the plane’s safety.